alexeysilyuk/Intro2Compilation/README.md

 # Intro2Compilation
-This Project was part of B.Sc studying in SCE college Compiler for CSimple language that includes:
+This Project was part of B.Sc studying in SCE college Course name: Introduction to compilers
+Compiler for CSimple language that includes:
 * Lexical analysis
 * Semantic ananysis